Dogs are Unavoidable but You Can Coexist Peacefully!

 2. How can I tell if a dog is about to bite?

 Watch out for warning signs like a stiff posture, hard staring, growling, and a tense mouth.
+If the dog does not lose interest quickly after approaching, you this could also be a sign.

 3. Should I run if a dog chases me?